How to Write a Nonfiction BookYour Guide to Becoming a Writer

 Four Steps to Writing a Book

 Once you’ve polished and perfected, you will have developed, organized, written, and polished a manuscript.
 You will have written your book!
 Is that really all there is to it?
 Four steps to book-writing success?
-Yes and no. Most writers will need some help writing their books, seeing it through, and finding a professional editor.
+Yes and no. Most writers will need some help writing their books, seeing it through, and polishing the project with a professional editor.

 Who Edits My Nonfiction Book?

 No matter how well-written you feel your book is, it will need a second set of eyes.
-This is when you hire a professional book editor.
-Not a college student or someone you work with or a family member.
-A professional who edits books for a living.
-If you’re not a very strong writer, your editor will be worth his or her weight in gold.
-The professional who edits your nonfiction book will help you keep your voice but fix your mistakes.
+This is where our professional book editors come in.
+You don’t want a college student or someone you work with or a family member to edit your book.
+You need a professional who edits books for a living.
+A professional editor will help you keep your voice but fix your mistakes.

 Don’t think you can bypass this critical step when writing your book.
-Once it is published, your reputation is on the line, and if you want to establish yourself as an expert in your field, increase your credibility, and attract a following, you must use a professional book editor.
+Once it’s published, your reputation is on the line, and if you want to share your message, elevate your status, and leave a lasting legacy, you’ll appreciate our professional book editors.

 How Long Does It Take to Write a Book?

-Writing a book takes a long time, approximately forty-eight weeks.
-And this estimation is how long it takes with a writing coach.
-Going it alone, writing your nonfiction book can take years, and like so many of our now-published authors, may never come to fruition without coaching.
+Writing a book often takes about a year with my help.
+But if you do it alone, writing your nonfiction book can take years and may never come to fruition without expert coaching.

-Even with the best intentions, self-imposed book-writing deadlines, and all the desire in the world, writing a book and seeing it published can be extremely frustrating, leaving you to feel like it will never happen.
-By contrast, when you engage a Book Professor writing coach, participate in a book writing Mastermind Group, or enroll in a self-directed book course, the process moves swiftly along for about a year, with deadlines and accountability until you see a finished manuscript.
+Even with the best intentions, self-imposed book-writing deadlines, and all the desire in the world, writing a book and seeing it published can be extremely frustrating, leaving you feeling like it will never happen.
+By contrast, when you engage with me in the White-Glove Experience participate in a Gold Star Mastermind Group, or enroll in a self-directed book course, the process moves swiftly along for about a year, with deadlines and accountability until you see a finished manuscript.

 How Do I Get Help Writing a Book?

 There’s more to a book than just writing.
 Your book should be visually appealing, grammatically correct, compelling to read, action-oriented, and inspiring.
 That’s a hard thing to achieve all on your own.
-The Book Professor is here to help with the entire process of writing your nonfiction book.
+That’s why I’m here to help with the entire process of writing your nonfiction book.

 Once you start planning and writing on your own, just like our published clients, you will find it doesn’t make sense to work through it alone.
-Hiring a book writing coach with the best writing tips and tools, such as how to use sensory language, how to choose the best point of view (POV), and the secret to a finished nonfiction book – the time-blocking technique – will not only get you to the finish line, it will help you produce a book of which you can be proud.
+Hiring a book writing coach with the best writing tips and tools, such as how to use sensory language, how to choose the best point of view (POV), and the secret to a finished nonfiction book – the time-blocking technique – will not only get you to the finish line, it will help you produce a book that will make you proud.

-The Book Professor guides you through every step of the process and provides a lot of big-picture editing.
-We help you write your dream book, from planning to publishing, and we’re here along the way when you get lost and don’t know what to do next.
+I guide you through every step of the process and provide a lot of big-picture editing.
+I help you write your dream book, from planning to publishing, and I’m here every step of the the way if you get lost and don’t know what to do next.

 Nancy was truly my BOOK PROFESSOR!
 She served too many roles to count, from editor and book coach, to teacher and drill sergeant, to publisher and cheerleader.
 I could not have done this without her!
 Thanks for guiding me every step of the way.